Commemoration ceremony, Myall Creek Massacre Memorial, Bingara, New South Wales, Australia, 10 June 2017 Photo: Jane Morrison

 Link: https://monumentaustralia.org.au/themes/conflict/indigenous/display/33404-mount-dispersion-plaque

-As mentioned above, the Melbourne City Council unanimously voted for a memorial to Tasmanians Maulboyhenner and Tunnerminnerwait.
-Opened in September 2016, the memorial is a first step in recognising Victoria’s brutal past.
-Read more at: https://www.theage.com.au/national/victoria/monument-to-aboriginals-1842-execution-first-step-to-recognising-brutal-past-20160911-grdvbx.html
+Melbourne City Council commissioned a commemorative marker to Maulboyhenner and Tunnerminnerwait in early 2016.
+Standing by Tunnerminnerwait and Maulboyhenner, by Brook Andrew and Trent Walter, the memorial was opened in September 2016.
+It is a first step in recognising Victoria’s brutal past.
+Read more at:

 Wombeetch Puyuum grave and memorial to Aborigines